nshiab/simple-data-analysis/CONTRIBUTING.md

 ## Final test

-When all the steps above are dealt with, it's time for the final test, which runs all tests but also formats your files, runs a linter and builds the library.
+When all the steps above are dealt with, it's time for the final test, which runs all tests but also formats your files, runs a linter, builds the library and the docs (in a test folder).

 ```bash
 npm run all-tests